WeTransfer/GitBuddy/README.md

 OVERVIEW: Create a changelog for GitHub repositories

 OPTIONS:
-  --baseBranch, -b   The base branch to compare with.
+  --base-branch, -b   The base branch to compare with.
 Defaults to master.
-  --sinceTag, -s     The tag to use as a base.
+  --help              Display available options --since-tag, -s     The tag to use as a base.
 Defaults to the latest tag.
   --verbose           Show extra logging for debugging purposes
 ```

 This command generates a changelog based on merged PRs and fixed issues.
 Once a PR contains a reference like `"Fixed #30"`, the title of issue 30 will be included in the changelog.
 Otherwise, the Pull Request title will be used.